Woozl/remix-workshop/exercise/04-nested-routing/README.md

 # 04. Nested Routing

 ## 📝 Notes
+We can make nest routes by using an `<Outlet />` Component in the parent route.
+This component looks renders the child route within the parent route's page.
+If the url we go to includes the child, the child component is rendered within the parent.
+If it's not, the `index` route is rendered.
 ## 🤓 Background

 Most web applications have multiple route "segments".
 You might think of a URL